ripandy/SOAR/README.md

 Unity will treat the project as a custom package.
 Source codes can then be modified from containing Unity Project.
 Changes can be managed with git as usual.
-SOAR can also be cloned as Submodule of your git repository.
+SOAR can also be cloned as Submodule of a git repository.

 </details>